linkedin/venice/docs/user_guide/write_api/online_writer.md

 ## Usage
-To create an instance of the producer, `OnlineProducerFactory` should be used since the interface for `OnlineVeniceProducer` is yet not considered stable and can change breaking backward compatibility.
+To create an instance of the producer, `OnlineProducerFactory` should be used since the interface for `OnlineVeniceProducer` is not yet considered stable and can introduce backward incompatible changes.
 ```
 String storeName = "<store_name>";
 ClientConfig clientConfig = ClientConfig.defaultGenericClientConfig(storeName)